-The activities of the Office of the Inspector General conform to the International Standards for the Professional Practice of Internal Auditing of the Institute of Internal Auditors and the Uniform Principles and Guidelines for Investigations as endorsed by the Conference of International Investigators.
+The activities of the office conform to the International Standards for the Professional Practice of Internal Auditing (from the Institute of Internal Auditors) and the Uniform Principles and Guidelines for Investigations (from the Conference of International Investigators).

 Fraud and corruption

 WFP has zero tolerance for fraud, corruption and collusive practices, which are contrary to its core values.
 Reports of such practices are investigated and findings inform recommendations for administrative or disciplinary action.
 Proactive Integrity Reviews can be undertaken to proactively detect the risk of fraud, corruption and wrongdoings, test preventive and detective anti-fraud controls and mitigate possible financial and reputational risks.